yarramoo/making_waves/README.md

 - Experiment with percussive sounds
 - Add support for different wave forms (currently just sin wave)
 - Add support for reading a song specification from a file
 - Investigate better ways of encoding sound data
+- Could be fun to make scales and some kind of randomiser that makes tunes along a chosen scale...